 QUALIFYING FOR DUAL CITIZENSHIP UNDER THE 1948 RULE WITH A COURT CASE

 Courts Impose Changes To Law, Making It Easier To Become An Italian Dual Citizen

 According to the Italian Citizenship law of 1912, men were the only ones allowed to pass down Italian citizenship to their children (whether they were born in or out of the country).
 Children born to Italian men were automatically granted Italian citizenship.

 This law did not apply to women, which meant children born to Italian women were not considered Italian citizens.
 Changes were made to the Italian constitution, and now Italian citizenship is granted of an Italian man or woman’s descendant born after January 1, 1948.
-These court cases are often referred to as a 1948 case or 1948 rule and have become very popular in recent years as they now have allowed an entire category of people the ability to obtain Italian citizenship receive all the benefits when they previously could not.
+These court cases are often referred to as a 1948 case or 1948 rule and have become very popular in recent years as they now have allowed an entire category of people the ability to apply for Italian citizenship by descent and receive all the benefits they previously could not.

 At that time, citizenship applications where the ancestor is an Italian-born female and a child was born before 1948 were denied.
 Italian women who marry non-Italian men before 1948 were discriminated against as well, losing their rights to citizenship due to their marriage.